New Player Application

 All players must appear in 5 separate games in the regular season to qualify for the playoff tournament.

 The GHTBL accepts New Player Applications until July 15th of each year.

 Please note that submitting an application does not guarantee you a roster spot.

 APPLY to Join THE GHTBL

 *We do not share or sell your data or personal information.

 Manager, Mark DiTommaso

 Manager, Christian Budzik

 Manager Jack Ceppetelli

 Established in 1929, the Greater Hartford Twilight Baseball League is Connecticut's premier wood bat, amateur baseball league for adults.
-Over 300 Hartford Twilight players have advanced to the professional baseball ranks since the league's founding.
-Former Major Leaguers from the GHTBL include Pete Naktenis, Moe Drabowsky, Monk Dubiel, Joey Jay and more.
-Jeff Bagwell, Bernie Williams, Rob Dibble and Ricky Bottalico played Hartford Twilight ball before becoming MLB All-Stars.
-GHTBL alumni currently employed by Major League Baseball are St. Louis Cardinals Director of Player Development, Gary LaRocque and Toronto Blue Jays Pitching Coach, Pete Walker.
+Over 300 Hartford Twilight players have advanced to professional baseball since the league's founding.
+Former Major League players from the GHTBL include Pete Naktenis, Bob Repass, Moe Drabowsky, Monk Dubiel, Joey Jay and many more.
+Jeff Bagwell, Bernie Williams, Rob Dibble and Ricky Bottalico played in the GHTBL before becoming MLB All-Stars.
+Hartford Twilight alumni currently employed by Major League Baseball are St. Louis Cardinals Director of Player Development, Gary LaRocque and Toronto Blue Jays Pitching Coach, Pete Walker.
 GHTBL alumni now playing professional baseball include A.J.
 Pollock of the Arizona Diamondbacks, Scott Oberg of the Colorado Rockies.
 As a non-profit organization, the GHTBL aims to preserve and promote amateur baseball in the Greater Hartford area while supporting the community through charitable giving.